opencaesar/opencaesar.github.io/_projects/2024-04-12-Document-Analyzer-Using-LLM.md

 ## Project Summary

-This project intends to develop an approach to transform information icontained n (PDF) documents to a semantic Knowledge Graph (KG) conforming to an domain vocabulary (ontology) such that it can be queried.
-The envisioned approach is to develop an LLM-based assistant to perform this transformation.
+This project intends to develop an approach to use an LLM to extract information in a (PDF) document to a Knowledge Graph (KG) and organize it based on an domain vocabulary (ontology) such that it can be curated and queried more precisely with SPARQL.

 ## Results

-We are proud to report that the team has won an award from JPL for this project.
+We are proud to report that this project has won a team award from JPL.

 ![Document Analyzer Award](/assets/img/doc-analyzer-award.jpeg)

-Click on the Slideshow button below to see a presentation with demos:
+Click on the Slideshow button below to see the result in a slide deck:

 <style>
 .responsive-wrap iframe{ max-width: 100%;}